 output:

-9. How to list all files and directories in reverse order?
+9. How to list all the files and directories in reverse order?

 # ls -r